loadero/loadero-nightwatch-commands/README.md

 These Nightwatch custom commands were made to simplify local script development for usage in Loadero environment.
 By using these commands, you can write your Loadero script locally and then upload it to Loadero without any changes.
-This also allows for more rapid development because it can be debuged and ran locally.
+This also allows for more rapid development because it can be debugged and ran locally.

 To use the commands in your tests, you need to add this package as a plugin to